“It took forever to go through customs.”

 You arrive at a client's office on an international business trip.
-You're making small talk about your flight there.
-You say:
+You say this while making small talk about your flight.

 It took forever to go through customs.